The Mini-Cases: 5 Companies, 5 Strategies, 5 Transformations

 Value Chain and Business Process of Nike

-Now if one looks at the way Nike worked, they had to make sure that the threat of the new entrants did not affect their whole business process so they have to make sure that the overall operations and practices that are carried out at the organizational level had to be organized in a manner that the value loss is minimized (Fearne et al, 2012).
+Now if one looks at the way Nike worked, they had to make sure that the threat of the new entrants did not affect their whole business process so they had to make sure that the overall operations and practices that are carried out at the organizational level had to be organized in a manner that the value loss is minimized (Fearne et al, 2012).
 The challenge that they were facing at that point of time was that the labor practices of them were not really popular and they were facing a challenge in that regard that they have to automate their processes.
 This was important due t the fact that the labor practices were under the scanner and the stakeholders were not really happy with what was going on (Fearne et al, 2012).
-One thing that was done by them during the course of their operations is that the effort was being made regarding the control of the waste and the production and operations were made more streamlined during the course of their operations (Fearne et al, 2012).
-The effort was carried out specifically in the operational areas and they ensured that the production efficiencies were taken off in the right manner and the improvement in the business process was carried out (Fearne et al, 2012).
+One thing that was done during the course of their operations was that the effort regarding the control of waste and production and operations were made more streamlined during the course of their operations (Fearne et al, 2012).
+The effort was carried out specifically in the operational areas, and they ensured that the production efficiencies were taken off in the right manner and the business process was improved (Fearne et al., 2012).

 Labor Practices and Nike

-The major reason that there was so much discussion in this regard was due to the fact that the Nike was under the scanner all these days as people had started to question their commitment to the way labor practices were carried out in the organization.
-There was not much focus from Nike as far as the compliances and social responsibility is concerned.
-And all that became sourer for Nike as questions were being asked regarding the material that was used during the course of the production was well as other components of their value chain.
-There was lot of scope regarding how it could have been achieved in the right manner (Fearne et al, 2012).
-They were the ones then who adopted the concept of the lean management and manufacturing as they determined the way the overall design of the product can be made more efficient and less prone to the error (Miller & Mork, 2013).
+The major reason that there was so much discussion in this regard was that Nike was under the scanner all these days as people started to question their commitment to the way labor practices were carried out in the organization.
+Nike did not focus much on compliance and social responsibility.
+All that became a sourer for Nike was that questions were being asked regarding the material that was used during the course of production as well as other components of their value chain.
+There was a lot of scope regarding how it could have been achieved in the right manner (Fearne et al., 2012).
+They were the ones then who adopted the concept of lean management and manufacturing as they determined the way the overall design of the product could be made more efficient and less prone to error (Miller & Mork, 2013).
 As a matter of fact, it contributed tremendously towards the goal and value chain of Nike and they were able to save about $ 700 million in that regard.
-And quite successful they were able to achieve the goal of zero waste in the coming years.
+They were quite successful in achieving the goal of zero waste in the coming years.
 Which played much to their advantage (Miller & Mork, 2013).
-Now whenever there is any discussion about the value chain, the marketing and the sales aspect of the product is the definitive thing that must be looked at.
-This is due to the fact that the marketing is actually the creation of the value and it is an integral part in the whole value chain of the customer (Antràs & Chor, 2013).
-All these things when efficiency combined would definitely increase the prospect of the sales and allow superior service (Trondsen, 2015).
+Now, whenever there is any discussion about the value chain, the product’s marketing and sales aspects are the definitive ones that must be considered.
+This is due to the fact that marketing is actually the creation of value, and it is an integral part of the whole value chain of the customer (Antràs & Chor, 2013).
+When efficiency is combined, all these things would definitely increase the sales prospects and allow for superior service (Trondsen, 2015).
 But these things would not do the job as far as the value transmission is concerned as to round off the whole process, the procurement, the whole infrastructure of the firm and finance would also need to play its part (Marufuzzaman et al, 2014).

 Sustainability and Efficiency

-The example of the General Electric is important when one has to consider how the sustainability is concerned as far as the overall efficiency is concerned.
-The intention was right on their part as they ensured that they make sustainability the part of their business process (Miller & Mork, 2013).
-The realization on their part is that the carbon must be considered a cost and thus there was implementation of the regulations that allowed them to view environment and make sure that the effects of the acid rain are limited to an extent (Chou & Chou, 2012).
-And they were the first organization that actually went into a climate coalition with the other government and the trade system was the main reason that they were able to do that (Miller & Mork, 2013).
-The main rationale behind them going into an environmental alliance was that they want to ensure that some sort of cap was introduced during the course of their operations (Miller & Mork, 2013).
-Other thing that they wanted to do was that they wanted certain sense of certainty as far as their whole organization is concerned (Miller & Mork, 2013).
+The example of General Electric is important when one has to consider how sustainability is concerned regarding overall efficiency.
+The intention was right on their part as they ensured that they made sustainability part of their business process (Miller & Mork, 2013).
+The realization on their part is that the carbon must be considered a cost, and thus, there was the implementation of the regulations that allowed them to view the environment and make sure that the effects of acid rain are limited to an extent (Chou & Chou, 2012).
+They were the first organization to actually go into a climate coalition with other governments, and the trading system was the main reason that they were able to do that (Miller & Mork, 2013).
+The main rationale behind their going into an environmental alliance was that they wanted to ensure that some sort of cap was introduced during the course of their operations (Miller & Mork, 2013).
+Another thing that they wanted to do was that they wanted a certain sense of certainty as far as their whole organization is concerned (Miller & Mork, 2013).

 Employee Engagement in Value Chain

-With that, one went to see an example of how employee engagement has to be used to ensure that the energy savings are taken care off.
-There were instances as simple as employees were asked to turn off the lights when they were leaving the office premises (Miller & Mork, 2013).
-This was an important part as not only GE showed that they have concern about the environment but they also allowed certain degree of controls in that regard and the resource allocation was certainly improved on their part.
-And these efforts have reaped benefits for them as well as per some estimates they have been able to save as much as $ 100 million during the course of their organizational operations which is a big amount for something as elemental as it (Miller & Mork, 2013).
+With that, one went to see an example of how employee engagement has to be used to ensure that energy savings are taken care of.
+There were instances as simple as employees being asked to turn off the lights when they were leaving the office premises (Miller & Mork, 2013).
+This was an important part as not only did GE show that they were concerned about the environment, but they also allowed a certain degree of control in that regard, and the resource allocation was certainly improved on their part.
+These efforts have reaped benefits for them as well per some estimates, they have been able to save as much as $ 100 million during the course of their organizational operations, which is a big amount for something as elemental as it (Miller & Mork, 2013).

 Sustainability In The Business

-The businesses these days are in constant scrutiny and people these days are not only interested about the product but they same level of interest as far as how sincere an organization is when it comes to the cause of the community and the way it is taking care of all the people that surround her.
-In that regard, these organizations have done well as they have conscious effort on their part when it comes to the development of the business (Marufuzzaman et al, 2014).
-They have ensured to an extent that they put their part as far as the development of the community is concerned (Antràs & Chor, 2013).
+Businesses these days are under constant scrutiny, and people these days are not only interested in the product but the same level of interest as far as how sincere an organization is when it comes to the cause of the community and the way it is taking care of all the people that surround her.
+In that regard, these organizations have done well as they have a conscious effort on their part when it comes to business development (Marufuzzaman et al., 2014).
+They have ensured to an extent that they do their part in the development of the community as far as it is concerned (Antràs & Chor, 2013).

 Rio Tinto and Sustainability

-The reason that some of the business gives for their lack of sustainable alternatives and thus they allowed complacency at their part.
-There were many threats to the bio diversity that were being faced in the last few years Rio Tinto.
-The idea that came from Rio Tinto was about the development of the economic potential of the community in which they are living as well as increasing their social outreach (Miller & Mork, 2013).
+Some businesses give for their lack of sustainable alternatives because they allow complacency on their part.
+Many threats to biodiversity were being faced in the last few years of Rio Tinto.
+The idea that came from Rio Tinto was about developing the economic potential of the community in which they are living and increasing their social outreach (Miller & Mork, 2013).
 There is a slight background behind the whole issue as well (Chou & Chou, 2012).
-At that time, the Madagascar, which had gained some unwanted controversy as some of the NGO’s were not really comfortable regarding the way this whole project was carried out.
-And the way plan was moving forward, the majority of the island, 90 % by some estimates that were cleared by the farming as well as the grazing and charcoal protection (Miller & Mork, 2013).
-The island was considered as one of the last of the pristine and due to that, the NGO’s were overly concerned by the state of the island so to get it right was one of their primary agenda’s (Chou & Chou, 2012).
+At that time, Madagascar had gained some unwanted controversy as some of the NGOs were uncomfortable regarding how this whole project was carried out.
+And the way the plan was moving forward, the majority of the island, 90 % by some estimates, was cleared by farming, grazing, and charcoal protection (Miller & Mork, 2013).
+The island was considered one of the last of the pristine, and due to that, the NGOs were overly concerned by the state of the island, so getting it right was one of their primary agendas (Chou & Chou, 2012).

 Integration of Concerns of People

-The good thing though that was witnessed at that point of time was that the Rio Tinto did not out rightly ignored the concerns of these people and they made sure that they address these concerns to some extent.
-So they came up with the plan which talked about how the economic opportunities can be created for the people of that region (Miller & Mork, 2013).
+The good thing, though, that was witnessed at that point in time was that the Rio Tinto did not out rightly ignore the concerns of these people, and they made sure that they addressed these concerns to some extent.
+So, they came up with a plan that talked about how economic opportunities could be created for the people of that region (Miller & Mork, 2013).
 The idea on their part was to make sure that some standards are developed and the organizational goals are set up in the right manner (Chou & Chou, 2012).
-Then these goals have to be aligned with the broader goals of the company and the concept of environmental stewardship was created along with these lines.
+Then, these goals have to be aligned with the broader goals of the company, and the concept of environmental stewardship was created along these lines.
 Then they have to make sure that they preserve the water quality that one gets to see around these mine locations (Miller & Mork, 2013).
-Now the example of the Rio Tinto is unique in this regard as these initiatives did not created that much value for them but it shows that in this day and age, the organizations have to take care of the sustainability and work for the betterment of the local community so that enough goodwill for the organization is created at the first place (Bititci & Carrie, 2013).
-And even though the monetary value is not created, they have done just about enough for themselves now that whatever natural inhabitant that would be part of, they would eventually make sure that the environmental concerns of the people are taken care off.
+Now, the example of Rio Tinto is unique in this regard, as these initiatives did not create that much value for them.
+Still, it shows that in this day and age, organizations have to take care of sustainability and work for the betterment of the local community so that enough goodwill for the organization is created in the first place (Bititci & Carrie, 2013).
+Even though the monetary value is not created, they have done just about enough for themselves now that whatever natural inhabitants they would be part of, they would eventually ensure that the people’s environmental concerns are taken care of.
 (Miller & Mork, 2013)

 Better Place and Sustainability

-Now this strategy of selection one location and using it for one’s own advantage might have worked for one organization, but that does not mean that the same rationale could be applied to any contemporary organization (Chou & Chou, 2012).
-Thus there is a lot of need to change the way things are to be done (Bititci & Carrie, 2013).
-The normal course of action that is applied by the Better Place is that they seem to identify locations that were feasible to it.
-They were also adamant to the fact that what sort of adjustments one needs to bring at the organizational level to make sure that the technology is accepted at the local level (Chou & Chou, 2012).
-What Better Place did was that they were the ones that made an attempt to bring electronic cars to the real life and towards to the end user.
-They identified many nations that were adaptable to this concept and the country that showed the greatest interest was Israel as they wanted to convert to electronic cars in 2020.
+This strategy of selecting one location and using it for one’s own advantage might have worked for one organization, but that does not mean that the same rationale could be applied to any contemporary organization (Chou & Chou, 2012).
+Thus, there is a need to change how things are done (Bititci & Carrie, 2013).
+The normal course of action that is applied by Better Place is that they seem to identify locations that are feasible for it.
+They were also adamant about what sort of adjustments one needs to bring at the organizational level to ensure that the technology is accepted at the local level (Chou & Chou, 2012).
+What Better Place did was that they were the ones that made an attempt to bring electronic cars to real life and toward the end user.
+They identified many nations that were adaptable to this concept, and the country that showed the greatest interest was Israel, as they wanted to convert to electronic cars in 2020.
 From these examples it is clear that if any business wants to be sustainable, they have to at least make an attempt that these sustainability initiatives are adding value to the business (Bititci & Carrie, 2013).
-The idea at the end of the business has to be that they should allow themselves some leverage in that regard and use market situation to their advantage (Chou & Chou, 2012).
+The idea at the end of the business has to be that they should allow themselves some leverage in that regard and use the market situation to their advantage (Chou & Chou, 2012).

 References